pdxiv/LuaScott/Adventure Editor Manual.md

 PRINT command:

-The PRINT command will give a hardcopy listing of any one section or all of the data base.
+The PRINT command will give a hardcopy listing of any one section or all of the database.
 Hitting the "P" key while at the main menu will enter the PRINT sub-menu.

 The options of the PRINT sub-menu are: